Modern Submarine Torpedo Attacks Are Nothing Like What You See In The Movies

 After launch, the weapon will do a short dive below the submarine, so the submarine doesn’t run into the command wire, potentially tangling it around the submarine’s sail and propeller.
 The wire or fiber optic cable is fed from a dispenser that is either mounted in the torpedo tube or from the torpedo feeding out as it moves through the water.
 In some cases, there is wire fed from a dispenser and the torpedo simultaneously.
 This decreases the chance of wire stretch or a break.

-The submarine’s fire control system has gives the weapon digital boundaries, or a "kill box."
+The submarine’s fire control system has given the weapon digital boundaries, or a "kill box."
 These boundaries are designed to prevent the weapon from attacking the firing platform or any other target outside the designated area.
 These boundaries shape a three-dimensional cube of water space and can be very large or small as determined by the Weapons Officer before firing.

 The torpedo will run out on a predetermined course and depth to the kill box.
 During this transit, the weapon is measuring ambient background noise and getting to its search depth, unless otherwise directed.
 It can calculate how strong it will transmit its high-frequency active sonar without reverb, distortion, or saturating detections with background echos.
 During the search, the torpedo will lower its speed and its sonar transmit power level to maximize detection capabilities.
 This is especially critical in complex, shallow water, noisy, and icy environments.